Vivek-k001/DEDO/README.md

 # Dedo - A Flutter To-Do App

-Dedo is a simple and intuitive to-do app built with Flutter to help you organize your tasks efficiently.
+Dedo is a simple and intuitive to-do app built with Flutter to help you organize your tasks efficiently..

 ## Features